PCOS Phenotypes Explained: Understanding the Different Types of PCOS

 D (O + P) Irregular ovulation + polycystic ovaries (normal hormone levels) Milder symptoms, sometimes underdiagnosed

-Why Phenotypes Matter
+Why PCOS Phenotypes Matter

 Understanding your PCOS phenotype can help tailor treatment: